BlenderVR/manual/manual/installation/installation.rst

 Install BlenderVR
 =================

-In order to install Blender-VR you need this guide.
+In order to install BlenderVR you need this guide.

 .. note ::